 Will the Switch get 3rd part support from big game developers?
 I’m not so sure.
 The Wii U had decent support from companies like Ubisoft & EA early on but they soon abandoned the thing when the sales were poor.
 Rayman Legends was supposed to be a Wii U exclusive but that soon changed.
 I can’t see anything but the exact same story playing out this time around unfortunately.

-Like many of you out there, I was hoping Nintendo would return to their roots and give us a true home console to rival the others but they’ve truly lost me on this one.
-With the Scorpio which has 4k capabilities releasing this year and whatever Sony have lined up, I am genuinely concerned for Nintendo’s future as a console creating company.
+Like many of you out there, I was hoping Nintendo would return to their roots.
+That they might give us a true home console to rival the others.
+Sadly, they’ve truly lost me on this one.
+With the Scorpio and its 4k capabilities releasing this year.
+Not to mention whatever Sony have lined up, I am genuinely concerned for Nintendo’s future.
 The Switch will appeal to those diehard fans but will that be enough this generation?
 Only time will tell.
 Will their continued dependence on Zelda & Mario begin to lose its appeal?
 I have no idea how it hasn’t already but some people just never seem to tire of those franchises.

-Let me just be clear, I love Nintendo for the same reasons as everybody but they’ve failed to listen to their audience.
+Let me just be clear, I love Nintendo for the same reasons as everybody.
+I just think that they’ve failed to listen to their audience.
 If this leads to them becoming purely a software producing company then I won’t complain, maybe that’s for the best.